dettonville/dettonville.org/content/news/2021-12-12-mapstruct-1_5_0_Beta2-is-out.md

 ---
-title: "Support for subclass mapping, various enhancements and much more: MapStruct 1.5.0.Beta2 is out"
+title: "Support for subclass mapping, various enhancements and much more: Dettonville 1.5.0.Beta2 is out"
 author: Filip Hrisafov
 date: "2021-12-12"
 tags: [release, news]
 ---

-It's my pleasure to announce the second Beta release of MapStruct 1.5.
+It's my pleasure to announce the second Beta release of Dettonville 1.5.

 The new release comes with new functionality and some bug fixes, e.g.: